scipy-lectures/scientific-python-lectures/CONTRIBUTING.rst

 * They provide an introduction to a selection of computational libraries.
   Currently, pandas, statmodels, seaborn, scikit-image, scikit-learn, sympy, and mayavi are discussed.
-* Wherever possible, automated testing is applied to the code examples.
+* Automated testing is applied to the code examples as much as possible.

 Design choices:

 * Each chapter should provide a useful basis for a 1‒2 h tutorial.
 * The code should be readable.
-* An idomatic style should be followed, e.g. ``import numpy as np``, preference for array operations.
+* An idomatic style should be followed, e.g. ``import numpy as np``, preference for array operations, PEP8 coding conventions.

 The directory ``guide`` contains instructions on how to contribute: